image

 Developing a robust benefits realisation plan

-• Identify and quantify expected programme benefits
+• Identify and quantify the expected benefits of the programme

 Fostering collaboration between project and programme teams